10 Tips Protecting Your Vehicle from Daily Damage

 Unless you are on a very steep slope that requires the handbrake, it isn’t recommended to engage your handbrake for extended periods of time.
 The brake pads may end up getting stuck to the drums or discs.
 This could give you problems the next time you try to drive.

 If you really want your vehicle to look new, years into owning it, you should be using a car cover on a regular basis.
 Choose a car cover that is most suitable for your vehicle model and type.
-Always use outdoor covers, even indoors, since these provide superior protection.
+Always use outdoor covers, even indoors cover, since these provide superior protection.

 Every time you exit your car, take the trash with you.
 You will avoid funky smells and dirt from collecting.
 Once a month, thoroughly clean the interior of your car.
 Spray the plastics and wash the seats with special car cleaner.